awsdocs/amazon-s3-userguide/doc_source/ServerLogs.md

 Amazon S3 uses a special log delivery account, called the *Log Delivery* group, to write access logs\.
 These writes are subject to the usual access control restrictions\.
 You must grant the Log Delivery group write permission on the target bucket by adding a grant entry in the bucket's access control list \(ACL\)\.

 If you use the Amazon S3 console to enable logging on a bucket, the console both enables logging on the source bucket and updates the ACL on the target bucket to grant write permission to the Log Delivery group\.
-For more information, see [Managing access with ACLs](acl-overview.md)\.
+For more information, see [Access control list \(ACL\) overview](acl-overview.md)\.

 ## Best effort server log delivery<a name="LogDeliveryBestEffort"></a>